totoberni/TAETPU/README.md

   - Container Registry access
 - Google Cloud project with TPU API enabled

-## Contributing

-If you're interested in contributing to this project, please:

-1. Fork the repository
-2. Create a feature branch
-3. Add your changes
-4. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Google Cloud TPU team for their documentation and support